 “You can leave Hong Kong, but it will never leave you.” – Nury Vittachi

-If you’re looking forward to a holiday break in Hong Kong, it’s a perfect place for a holiday.
+If you’re looking forward to a Hong Kong family holiday, it’s a perfect place for a short and smart vacay.
 There’s so much to do, see, visit and eat, that it will be a memorable trip.
 It will leave you craving to come back many times.
 And most of all, this trip will forever be a part of you.

 So, if you want an itinerary as to how you can spend 72 hours exploring the beautiful Hong Kong city at your own leisurely pace, here it is.
 In a nutshell, you can visit the Ocean Park and the Disneyland in Hong Kong, go up the Victoria Peak, take the Star Ferry, and go hiking on the Dragon’s Back trail and more.

-3 Days or more…Plan your Hong Kong trip now!
+3 Days or more…Plan your Hong Kong family holiday now!

 9:00am: Breakfast at The Brunch Club, Central